Mucormycosis: Imaging

 Imaging is often performed, such as CT scan of lungs and sinuses.
 Signs on chest CT scans, such as nodules, cavities, halo signs, pleural effusion and wedge-shaped shadows, showing invasion of blood vessels, may suggest a fungal infection, but do not confirm mucormycosis.
 A reverse halo sign in a person with a blood cancer and low neutrophil count is highly suggestive of mucormycosis.
 CT scan images of mucormycosis can be useful to distinguish mucormycosis of the orbit and cellulitis of the orbit, but images may appear identical to those of aspergillosis.
 MRI may also be useful.
 Currently, MRI with gadolinium contrast is the investigation of choice in rhinoorbito-cerebral mucormycosis.

 Culture and biopsy

 To confirm the diagnosis, biopsy samples can be cultured.
 Culture from biopsy samples does not always give a result as the organism is very fragile.
-To precisely identify the species requires an expert.
-The appearance of the fungus under the microscope will determine the genus and species.
-The appearances can vary but generally show wide, ribbon-like filaments that generally do not have septa and that—unlike in aspergillosis—branch at right angles, resembling antlers of a moose, which may be seen to be invading blood vessels.
+Microscopy can usually determine the genus and sometimes the species but may require an expert mycologist.
+The appearance of the fungus under the microscope can vary but generally shows wide (10–20 micron), ribbon-like filaments that generally do not have septa and that—unlike in aspergillosis—branch at right angles, resembling antlers of a moose, which may be seen to be invading blood vessels.